rogaha/data-processing-pipeline/README.md

 Creating dataprocessingpipeline_sparkworker_1...
 ```

-After that you should wait a few seconds, I've a 15 seconds delay before starting the spark-job, kafka producer and webcontainer containers, in order to make all the dependencies are up and running.
+After that you should wait a few seconds, I've added a 15 seconds delay before starting the spark-job, kafka producer and webcontainer containers, in order to make sure all the dependencies are up and running.
-###Step 5: Access the IP/Hostname of your machine from your browser
+###Step 5: Access the IP/Hostname of your machine/VM from your browser
 I've cloned this repo, updated the environment variables and started the containers on Azure.
-####Here is the link to access a live instance: http://docker-azure.cloudapp.net/
+####You can accces it here: http://docker-azure.cloudapp.net/

 ##Open Source Projects Used